Jo Malone London

 Jo Malone London is a British multinational cosmetics company, perfume and scented candle brand, founded by Jo Malone in 1990.
 It has been owned since 1999 by Estée Lauder.
 The brand is known for its perfumes, candles, bath products, and room scents.

-History and media
+Founding

 The brand became popular in the United States following founder Jo Malone's appearance on The Oprah Winfrey Show.